corneliustanui/Inferential-Analysis-in-R/README.md

-# Inferential-Analysis-in-R
+# Data Management, Descrtiptive and Inferential-Analysis-in-R
-Inferential Analyses in R